How to Describe a Logo Design

-3. Communicate the Type of Design Style You Want to See
+3. For a better how to describe a logo, Communicate the Type of Design Style You Want to See

-You need to inform the logo designer about the type of design style you want for your logo.
-Some examples include emblem, wordmark, and abstract mark.
-Furthermore, you can ask your logo designer to provide you with the list of all possible design styles that you can use for your logo.
+When explaining How to describe a logo design example, you need to inform the logo designer about the type of design style you want for your logo; this is a very important step in how to describe a logo design example.
+Some examples include emblems, word marks, and abstract marks.
+Furthermore, you can ask your logo designer to provide you with a list of all possible design styles that you can use for your logo.

 By telling the logo designer in advance, it will save them a lot of time.
 You can also suggest a few formats to the designers to try and show you if you are unsure about on the type of format you want for your logo.